 Bebchuck's idea received some significant support in subsequent literature; for example, it was adapted as the basis for bankruptcy reform in proposals by Aghion, Hart and Moore (1992), who combined it with auction, and by Hart, La Porta, Silanes and Moore (1997), who suggested a new procedure using multiple auctions.
-These procedures have also received its share of critical or skeptical reactions.
-The criticism is about the lack of liquidity (since the firms is in financial distress) that makes impossible to shareholders exercise theirs options; and the skeptical reaction is due to the complexity that difficult the implementation of Aghion et al (1992) and Hart et al (1997) proposals.
+These procedures have also received their share of critical or skeptical reactions.
+The criticism is about the lack of liquidity (since the firms are in financial distress) what makes impossible for shareholders to exercise their options; and the skeptical reaction is due to the complexity that makes it difficult for the implementation of Aghion et al (1992) and Hart et al (1997) proposals.

-Early theorists held that bankruptcy systems should follow absolute priority strictly.
-This requires creditors to be repaid in the order that the firm's contracts were created.
+Therefore, early theorists held that bankruptcy systems should follow absolute priority strictly.
+This requires creditors to be repaid so that the firm's contracts were created.
 An implication of the rule is that equity holders should receive nothing because the residual claim on an insolvent firm is worth nothing.

 Modern theory relates the results of a bankruptcy procedure to earlier stages in the life of the borrowing firm.
 An ex-post efficient bankruptcy system maximizes the pay-off that creditors receive from insolvent firms.
 Turning to the borrowing stage, a competitive credit market would reduce the amounts that lenders can require solvent firms to repay when the lenders' expected insolvency pay-offs increase.
 Thus, interest rates fall as the efficiency of the applicable bankruptcy system increases.
 On the other hand, the exante efficiency of the bankruptcy system is related to the optimal division of the firm's total value.
 This point of research is the main target of the current discussion.

-Much of the research on bankruptcy procedures and reform had assumed that the absolute-priority rule was the optimal division and had focused on procedures that could secure this rule.
-One approach that could attain APR and has received substantial attention is that of conducting an auction as in Baird (1986), Jensen (1991) and Bhattacharyya and Singh (1999).
-Another approach that attained APR was based on options as in Bebchuck (1988, 2000), Aghion et al (1992) and Hart et al (1997).
+We saw that much of the research on bankruptcy procedures and reform had assumed that the absolute-priority rule was the optimal division and had focused on procedures that could secure this rule.
 However, some substantial research has already been done on violations of the absolute-priority rule (APR), highlighting that the ex-ante effect of deviations from APR are actually beneficial.
-In particular, this line of research has shown that deviations from APR encourage desirable ex-ante investments in firm-specific human capital as in Berkovitch, Israel and Zender (1997); that they facilitate the transfer of information to creditors and improve the timing of decisions to file for bankruptcy, to liquidate, or to recapitalize as in Povel (1999) and Berkovitch and Israel (1999); and that they discourage excessive risk-taking by financially distressed firms as in Eberhart and Senbet (1993).
-Recently Bebchuck (2002) showed that ex-post deviations from APR also have negative effects on ex-ante decisions taken by shareholders.
+In particular, this line of research has shown that deviations from APR encourage desirable ex-ante investments in firm-specific human capital as in Berkovitch, Israel and Zender (1997); that they facilitate the transfer of information to creditors and improve the timing of decisions to file for bankruptcy, to liquidate, or to recapitalize as in Povel (1999) and Berkovitch and Israel (1993).
+Recently Bebchuck (2002) showed that ex-post deviations from APR also have negative effects on ex-ante decisions made by shareholders.
 He argues that such deviations have an adverse effect on ex-ante management decisions made prior to the onset of financial distress.
 The presence of APR deviations aggravates the moral-hazard problem but the final effect of such deviations is still inconclusive.